bakpakin/Fennel/reference.md

 (include :my.embedded.module)
 ```

-Load Fennel/Lua module code at compile time and embed in the compiled
+Loads Fennel/Lua module code at compile time and embeds it in the compiled
 output.
 The module name must be a string literal that can resolve to
 a module during compilation.
 The bundled code will be wrapped in a
 function invocation in the emitted Lua and set on